A. Program Evaluator Roles

 You will be provided with a variety of forms to help you walk through the Self-Study report and conduct a preliminary review of a program’s compliance with the ABET criteria.
 Forms you will use in this training to help with the review of the Self-Study include the following:

-Applied Science Evaluation Forms
+Applied and Natural Science Evaluation Forms

 Computing Evaluation Forms